brianium/exercises-for-programmers/clojure/ch2/madlib/README.md

 The fact that inputs are not rendered in the order they are gathered adds complexity.
 This also seems to break out against the typical path for madlibs, though I suppose there is no rule that says the madlib proctor cannot ask out of order.

-I solved this by allowing a story specification to declare the order a particular of part of speech should be included into a story.
+I solved this by allowing a story specification to declare the order of the part of speech within the story.
 Essentially specifiy it's position in the template:

 ```clojure
 (s/def ::ordered-part-of-speech (s/tuple ::part-of-speech int?))